 - Slice apple into thin matchstick strips and place into a bowl of cold water with lemon juice.

-- Shave fennel with a mandolin or thinly slice with a sharp knife.
+- Shave fennel with a mandoline or thinly slice with a sharp knife.
 Place shaved fennel into water to stop oxidation as well.

 - Add yuzu jam with yuzu juice and stir until combined.